githubteacher/developers-may-2016/neerajtandel-bayarea.md

 ### Places to eat.
 - Aviator is the most interesting restaurant in town.
-- Senoire's Pizza are good too.
+- Fainting goat tavern is new and good too.

 ### Fun Things to do.
 - Hang out at Park.